H-4 Visa | Application Process | Processing Time, EAD Work Permit

 4. You can also self-petition using the EB-1A or the EB-2 green card with a National Interest Waiver.

-H-4 Visa Processing time to Green Card Options 2023
+H-4 Visa to green card Options

 Basic steps that are common for most immigrant visas: